tkp-archive/pyEX/CONTRIBUTING.md

 Thank you for your interest in contributing to pyEX!

-We invite you to contribute enhancements.
-Upon review you will be required to complete the [Contributor License Agreement (CLA)](https://github.com/iex/cla) before we are able to merge.

-If you have any questions about the contribution process, please feel free to send an email to [community@iexcloud.io](mailto:community@iexcloud.io).

 ## Reporting bugs, feature requests, etc.

 To report bugs, request new features or similar, please open an issue on the Github